JuPedSim/jpsfire/README.md

 JPSfire
-Framework for the coupling of fire simulation results with [FDS](https://github.com/firemodels/fds-smv) and [JuPedSim](http://jupedsim.org)
+Framework for the coupling of fire simulation results obtained from [FDS](https://github.com/firemodels/fds-smv) and [JuPedSim](http://jupedsim.org)

 Available components:
 --------------------